Erectile Dysfunction – Impotence & Potency (ED)

 Helpful Nutrition:

-Eat a healthy, well-balanced diet rich in whole foods, including fresh fruits, vegetables, whole grains, and legumes.
-These foods are low in saturated fat and contain no cholesterol, thereby reducing your risk of plaque buildup.
+Eat a healthy, well-balanced diet rich in whole foods, including fresh fruits, vegetables, and legumes.

-Get adequate protein from low-fat foods, such as legumes, tofu, lean meat, fish and chicken Try to avoid high-fat selections, such as hot dogs, hamburgers, ham, pork and steak.
+Get adequate protein such as legumes, tofu, meat, fish and chicken

 If you are a cigarette smoker, try to quit as soon as possible, because cigarette smoking has been associated with atherosclerosis and impotency.